roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      If it succeeds, you deserve an alcoholic (or non-alcoholic) drink of your choice, you're done.

-     If it fails, then the reason is that *another maintainer* executed these steps in parallel, and moved forward the upstream master branch *after* your step (38), but before your step (46).
+     If it fails, then the reason is that *another maintainer* executed these steps in parallel, and moved forward the upstream master branch *after* your maintainer step (6), but before your maintainer step (14).
 If github accepted your push in this case, that would cause the *other* maintainer's push to go lost.
 So, proceed to the next step.

-47. Repeat the following steps:
+15. Repeat the following steps:

-     - step (38) -- Refresh your local master branch.
+     - maintainer step (6) -- Refresh your local master branch.

        *Do not forget* the "git checkout master" part in that step!

-     - step (43) -- Rebase the contributor's series.
+     - maintainer step (11) -- Rebase the contributor's series.

-       No changes should be necessary, but if conflicts are found, those are due to the fresh commits pushed by the other maintainer, mentioned in step (46).
-The possible remedies are discussed in step (43) -- fix up the conflicts yourself, or ask the contributor to rebase and post a new version.
+       No changes should be necessary, but if conflicts are found, those are due to the fresh commits pushed by the other maintainer, mentioned in maintainer step (14).
+The possible remedies are discussed in maintainer step (11) -- fix up the conflicts yourself, or ask the contributor to rebase and post a new version.

-     - steps (44) through (46) -- rebuild, optionally retest, try
+     - maintainer steps (12) through (14) -- rebuild, optionally
-       pushing again.
+       retest, try pushing again.